francescopatane96/eNERVE/README.md

  python3 code/Nerve.py -arg1 -arg2 -args**
  ```
 :warning:
- REMEMBER TO SPECIFY -wd (WORKING_DIR), -p1 (eventually also -p2).
-Place your fasta inputs into the wd
+ REMEMBER TO SPECIFY -wd (WORKING_DIR) if desired, -p1 (eventually also -p2).
+Place your fasta inputs into the workdir if just exist.
  :warning:

  4. Output files will be saved in the working directory at the end of the computation